Zara Larsson: Views and activism

 Larsson has grown increasingly vocal with her views on other artists and industry workers with whom she works and admires.
-While she has high praise for performers such as Beyoncé, she is equal in her opposing views of such artists as Dr. Luke and Chris Brown.
+While she has high praise for performers such as Beyoncé, she is equal in her opposing views of other artists like Dr. Luke, or Chris Brown.
 Larsson, a fan of Beyoncé, identifies as a feminist and models herself an "activist" after the singer.
 She attributes her openness of opinion on social media and in interviews to her parents, claiming: "Both my parents are very educated when it comes to social issues and being woke about what's going on in the world, and they've been very supportive of me having a voice".

-In January 2015, Larsson gained a lot of positive attention in Sweden and the United States after posting a picture on her Instagram showing a condom wrapped around her leg and foot to refute the idea that penises can be too big for condoms to fit around.
-She has since 2019 been fronting a new campaign from Durex and AIDS organization (RED) promoting sexual health awareness and raising money for AIDS treatment in South Africa.
+In January 2015, Larsson gained widespread positive reactions in Sweden and the United States after posting a picture on her Instagram showing a condom wrapped around her leg and foot to refute the idea that penises can be too big for condoms to fit around.
+She has since 2019 been fronting a new campaign from Durex and AIDS organisation (RED) promoting sexual health awareness and raising money for AIDS treatment in South Africa.
 In order to increase public understanding of incontinence, she has openly stated that she used diapers until she was seven years old.

-In June 2015, she came into the spotlight in her home country for openly questioning whether the Bråvalla Festival had any gender perspective whatsoever, as its promotion and performance line-up were highly dominated by male artists.
-She also wondered why she wasn't presented among the main acts despite being the most popular artist on Spotify of the festival's acts.
-That same day, Swedish singer Günther wrote on his Facebook profile criticizing Larsson: "You are one of many teenybopper chicks who are world-famous in Sweden and maximally hyped but don't come with any hits, only a lot of fuss".
-During her performance at the festival she countered back saying: "Fuck Günther, fuck all woman haters".
+In June 2015, Larsson came into the spotlight in her home country for openly questioning whether the Bråvalla Festival had any gender perspective whatsoever, as its promotion and performance line-up were highly dominated by male artists.
+She also wondered why she was not presented among the main acts despite being the most popular artist on Spotify of the festival's acts.
+That same day, Swedish singer Günther wrote on his Facebook profile criticising Larsson: "You are one of many teenybopper chicks who are world-famous in Sweden and maximally hyped but don't come with any hits, only a lot of fuss."
+During her performance at the festival, she countered back saying "Fuck Günther, fuck all woman haters".
 This led to the hashtag #backazara being created and popularised on social media platforms, where thousands of people, including famous Swedish people, showed their support for Larsson.